yodertv/Reminders/doc/readme.txt

 - Unable to duplicate the two DB bugs on local host in the car to WVA (2.13.15).
 - Changed local host build from 127.0.0.1 to localhost.

+2.5
+- Tested quite a bit on Linda's local net.
+Did not encounter (Bug#17) did git dublicate ID (Bug#18) once.
+- Solved:
+	(Bug#9) New route version doesn't route reloading.
+History and list pages fail.
+Adds list to (Bug#7) (Bug#7) With new angular and locationProvider fails to reload history page.
+Not solved by redirecting to /#history and /#list.

-// Work to do in this release (2.5)
+// Work to do in this release
 - Let's get some kind of test going
 - Let's do a nodejitsu deployment
-- Try Apigee

 // Known bugs next Bug#19